ABOUT THE PARLIAMENTARY REVIEW

 The Review has several editions, each focusing on an individual policy area with the strategic aim of raising standards by highlighting best practice.

-The Parliamentary Review is sent to over 500,000 leading business executives and policy makers.
+The Parliamentary Review is sent to over 500,000 leading business executives, policy makers and other relevant individuals.
 In recent years, it has featured forewords by Theresa May, David Cameron, Caroline Lucas, Lucy Powell and many other political figures.
 The Review's release is marked by an annual gala in the Palace of Westminster.

 More details on the editorial team can be found below.